Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_torque.rst

    * 660 days processing (wall)time
    * 1 TB memory

-   It implies that if the resource utilisation of your current running jobs reaches one of the above limitations, your additional jobs have to wait in the queue regardless whether there are still available resources in the cluster.
+   The cluster-wise policies overrule the queue-wise policies.
+It implies that if the resource utilisation of your current running jobs reaches one of the cluster-wise limitations, your additional jobs have to wait in the queue even there are still available resources in the cluster and you are not rearching the queue-wise limitations.

 Job prioritisation
 ------------------